PX4/snap_cam/README.md

 roslaunch snap_cam cameraCalibrator.launch
 ```

+NOTE:
+If your image topics are empty, make sure to set the environment variable ROS_IP to the respective IP on both devices.

 Set the appropriate checkerboard parameters in the app.
 Start recording by clicking on the button and record your checkerboard from sufficiently varying angles.
 Once done, click stop recording.